- Must visit

 Swiss Museum of Transport

-Switzerland’s most visited museum, covering rail, road, aviation, navigation and space with many interactive exhibits.
-A strong family-friendly highlight in Lucerne.
+Switzerland’s most visited museum, covering rail, road, aviation, space, and communication with large interactive exhibits.
+A top choice for families and transport enthusiasts.

 Cheapest price